ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 5/Homework 5 PDS — Answers.md

 C:

-Searching the tree requires 4 seeks and 4 block transfers
+Searching the tree requires 4 seeks and 4 block transfers.

+However, since it's non-clustered We need 10 additional seeks and block transfers, one per record.

+D:
+1. The data would have to be physically sorted by sID
+2. I don't think this matters
+3. It'd be faster since the final searches would be adjacent and we wouldn't have to do those $2\times 10$ steps.
+The traversal would remain the same though.